Discover Cremorne: Melbourne’s Best-Kept Secret

 Baker Bleu

 Baker Bleu has landed in Cremorne, and it’s their biggest, boldest bakery yet.
-Known for cult sourdough and flaky pastries, this location adds all-day dining to the mix—think challah French toast with figs, sourdough pizzas topped with stracciatella, and ficelles packed with mortadella or brie and fig jam.
+Known for cult sourdough and flaky pastries, this location adds all-day dining to the mix: think challah French toast with figs, sourdough pizzas topped with stracciatella, and ficelles packed with mortadella or brie and fig jam.
 Market Lane coffee keeps mornings buzzing, while the sleek, blue-accented space invites you to linger.
-Whether grabbing a loaf or staying for lunch, this bakery-cafe hybrid is a new Cremorne must.
+Whether grabbing a loaf or staying for lunch, this bakery-cafe hybrid is a new Cremorne essential.

 65 Dover Street, Cremorne